siraat-ai-academy/azurex4-cert-bootcamp/README.md

+from pathlib import Path

+# Define the updated README content for AZ-104 only
+readme_content = """
-# ☁️ azurex4-cert-bootcamp
+# ☁️ azure-104-masterclass-labs
+> 🛠️ **Master Azure Administration with 21 Real Labs**
-> 🚀 Your all-in-one journey through 28 Azure labs — unlocking 4 certifications with story, simplicity, and soul.
+> Your journey to becoming an Azure Administrator starts here — structured, simplified, and full of confidence.

 ---

-## 📦 What’s Inside?

-Welcome to `azurex4-cert-bootcamp` — a carefully crafted lab series made for new learners, shy beginners, and future cloud defenders.

-This single repo contains **28 real-world Azure labs**, written in soft, clear language — perfect for those preparing for:

-- 🧠 **AZ-900** — Azure Fundamentals
-- 🔐 **SC-900** — Security, Compliance & Identity Fundamentals
-- 🛠️ **AZ-104** — Azure Administrator Associate
-- 🚨 **AZ-500** — Azure Security Engineer Associate

-Every lab is rewritten to be:

-🌱 Beginner-friendly | 🤝 Human-first | 📘 Technically practical
+## 🎯 Welcome to the AZ-104 Lab Masterclass

+This repository is designed with one goal in mind:
+To help you **learn Azure administration** through the most **clear, hands-on, and confidence-building** set of labs ever curated.

+With these **21 real-world labs**, you’ll walk the same path as professionals preparing for the **AZ-104: Azure Administrator Associate** certification — but with a twist:

+✅ Soft English
+✅ Beginner-friendly format
+✅ Story-rich and practical
+✅ Created with heart and clarity

+Whether you're starting fresh or polishing your skills — this is your home for AZ-104.

 ---

-## 🔢 Complete Lab List (Numbered 01–28)
+## 🔢 List of 21 Labs to Make You an Azure Admin Hero

-### 🛠 AZ-104 — Azure Administrator Associate

-01. Creating Azure resource locks
-02. Working with resource tags
-03. Creating Azure Policies
-04. Working with Alerts
+1. **Creating Azure Resource Locks**
+2. **Working with Resource Tags**
+3. **Creating Azure Policies**
+4. **Working with Alerts**
-05. Create a Storage Account
+5. **Create a Storage Account**
-06. Network Access to Storage Accounts
+6. **Network Access to Storage Accounts**
-07. Migrate data to cloud with AzCopy
+7. **Migrate Data to Cloud with AzCopy**
-08. Monitor and Troubleshoot Azure Storage with Log Analytics
+8. **Monitor and Troubleshoot Azure Storage with Log Analytics**
-09. Create an SMB Azure file share and connect to a Windows VM using Azure portal
+9. **Create an SMB Azure File Share and Connect it to a Windows VM**
-10. Create a Windows VM using an ARM template
+10. **Create a Windows VM using an ARM Template**
-11. Create a VM with CLI
+11. **Create a VM with Azure CLI**
-12. Deploying Software with VM Extensions
+12. **Deploying Software with VM Extensions**
-13. Creating Availability Set
+13. **Creating Availability Set**
-14. Create and manage a Virtual Machine Scale Set Using Azure CLI
+14. **Create and Manage a Virtual Machine Scale Set Using Azure CLI**
-15. Implementing Virtual Network Peering
+15. **Implementing Virtual Network Peering**
-16. Understand Network Security Group rules
+16. **Understand Network Security Group Rules**
-17. Creating an Application Gateway
+17. **Creating an Application Gateway**
-18. Troubleshoot routing, traffic control and load balancing
+18. **Troubleshoot Routing, Traffic Control and Load Balancing**
-19. Deploy an ASP.NET app to Azure with Azure SQL Database
+19. **Deploy an ASP.NET App to Azure with Azure SQL Database**
-20. Create a SQL database
+20. **Create a SQL Database**
-21. Creating Azure Firewall
+21. **Creating Azure Firewall**

-### 🛡 AZ-500 — Azure Security Engineer Associate

-22. Key Rotation in Azure Key Vault
-23. Restrict network access to PaaS resources
-24. Creating a private endpoint using an ARM template
-25. Deploy and configure Azure Firewall and policy
-26. Configuring Microsoft Sentinel environment
-27. Securing Azure SQL Database

-### 🟢 SC-900 — Security, Compliance, and Identity Fundamentals

-28. Exploring Microsoft Sentinel Content Hub

 ---

-## 🚀 **For the Brave Learners Beginning Their Journey**

-By doing these labs, you’re not just learning Azure — you’re stepping into a real-world, high-growth career path.
-While Azure Admin roles are a great start, **Azure Security** offers a more powerful, in-demand, and higher-paying future.
-So don’t wait.
-Walk this joyful path with us, learn with clarity, and reach your **shining destination** in tech.

----

-## 🦸‍♂️ 🔹 The Azure Learning Circle
-— Voices guiding you, step by step.
+## 🦸 Meet the Minds Behind the Mission

-### • About Muhammad Naveed Ishaque
+### • Muhammad Naveed Ishaque
-*Muhammad is a content creator who believes that even shy voices can shine through writing.* His work helps beginners feel confident and calm while learning hard things like security and cloud.
+Content Creator | AI Writer | Narrative Simplifier
+A voice for the silent learners.
+Muhammad creates content that makes hard tech feel human and reachable.

 ### • Mr. eks2
-*Mr. eks2 was once a quiet whisper — now, he is a beginner cloud security trainee in Denmark.* He learns slowly, kindly, and deeply.
-He always asks, “Can this be more human?”
+Once just a whisper in Naveed’s heart — now a trainee Azure learner in Denmark.
+He asks the softest questions with the deepest meaning:
+> “Can this be simpler?
+Kinder?
+Clearer?”

 ### • Kasper Madsen
-*Kasper is a warm and funny Azure Security Specialist.* He believes that labs should be joyful, not scary.
-He loves guiding new learners, especially by making things feel real and not robotic.
+A warm Danish Azure Security Specialist.
+He believes labs should feel like discovery — not disaster.

 ### • Sofia Zaymera
-*Sofia was born in Spain and brings both kindness and clarity to every lab.* She understands advanced security concepts, but explains them in soft words, so learners can feel peace while learning.
+Born in Granada, Spain.
+She blends grace with guidance.
+She brings clarity to complexity and peace to protection.

+---

-### • Siraat AI Academy
+## 🏫 About Siraat AI Academy

+**Siraat AI Academy**
-**“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”**
+_“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_

-Siraat is a creative initiative to make hard tech feel easy, especially for those new to IT, from non-tech backgrounds, or from hidden corners of the world.
-*Built with purpose.
-Built for peace.*
+We are here for those who feel too small to start.
+For the quiet.
+For the curious.
+For the ones who learn slowly, but deeply.

 ---